View Dyslexie font | View high contrast

 Ensure that the planned location for the event is accessible.
 Check the following:

-• is it close to public transport or car parking or is there a drop off point?
+• is it close to public transport, car parking and a drop off point?

-• is there a clear path of travel to the building?
+• is there a clear path of travel to the building, ideally less than 100 metres?
 Is it well signposted?
 Easy entry?
 Automatic doors?

-• are there stairs and if so, do they have handrails?
+• are there stairs and if so, do they have handrails and appropriate contrasting?
 Is there an accessible lift as an alternative to the stairs?

 • does the venue have capacity to support people with a range of accessibility requirements?